 Wondering the aisles, you’ll find everything you can think of from fresh seasonal produce, meats and cheeses to delectable baked eats.
 The market covers 75 acres and is also home to a fantastic range of hand-crafted creations, candles, soaps and art work.

 Along with several onsite restaurants, the Raleigh Farmers Market is a great spot to sample wine from around the state and simply enjoy local culture.
 There are several major festivals throughout the year, from Watermelon Day in July to Sweet Potato Day in September.
-You can check out what’s on when you’re in town, here.

 With some fresh produce in hand, head to William B. Umstead State Park to soak in some more beautiful scenery in North Carolina.
 The expansive park is home to miles of trails that connect three man-made lakes.

 Popular among hikers, runners, cyclists and even horse riders, the park is a lovely spot for a picnic.
 Fishing is a common activity on the Big Lake and you’ll see many anglers throwing out a line.
 You can join them or explore the large lake, thanks to canoe and rowboat rentals.

 In the summer, the park opens up campgrounds to experience some nature under the stars.
 However, no time in the park would be complete without discovering the fallen red oak tree.
 Home to a not-so-secret art project, the trunk of the oak has been carved to into an elaborate piece of art.
 You can discover the fallen red oak tree by hiking the Graylyn Trail.